 Not everyone is suitable to become a bone donor.
 For example, you should not donate bone if you have had certain illnesses, such as cancer.
-We also need to know if you may have infections such as HIV/ AIDS, Hepatitis or Human T-lymphotropic Virus (HTLV).

-Such information on your general health and social history will help us to determine if you can become a bone donor.
+We also need to know if you may have infections such as HIV/AIDS, Hepatitis or Human T-lymphotropic Virus (HTLV).
+Information on your health, travel and lifestyle history will help us work out whether you can become a bone donor.